OfficialPixelBrush/beta-wiki/general/statistics.md

 | 2024 | Player Kills |
 | 2025 | Fish Caught |

-The Block/Item placing, using and breaking stats seem a bit more arbitrarily numbered.
+The Block/Item placing, using and breaking stats use offsets for their IDs.

 | Statistic Type | ID |
 | --- | --- |